linuxing3/awesome-hugo-blog/content/posts/creating_timestamps_the_org_manual.md

 shift-selection and related modes (see Conflicts).

-## <span class="org-todo todo _BUG_">[BUG]</span> ¼ÓÊ±¼ä/¼õÊ±¼ä {#¼ÓÊ±¼ä-¼õÊ±¼ä}
+## <span class="org-todo todo _BUG_">[BUG]</span> åŠ æ—¶é—´/å‡æ—¶é—´ {#åŠ æ—¶é—´-å‡æ—¶é—´}

 S-UP (org-timestamp-up)
 S-DOWN (org-timestamp-down)

-Èç¹â±êÔÚÊ±¼ä´Á¿ªÊ¼»òÕßÀ¨ºÅ´¦£¬¿ÉÒÔĞŞ¸ÄÀàĞÍ¡£ÔÚÊ±¼ä´ÁÄÚ²¿£¬ĞŞ¸ÄËùÔÚµãµÄ
-ÄÚÈİ¡£Ã¿¸öµã¿ÉÒÔÊÇÄêÔÂÈÕµÈÊ±¼äµ¥Î»¡£Èç¹ûÊÇÊ±¼ä¶Î£¬ĞŞ¸Ä¿ªÊ¼Ê±¼ä½«¸Ä±ä½áÊøÊ±¼ä¡£
+å¦‚å…‰æ ‡åœ¨æ—¶é—´æˆ³å¼€å§‹æˆ–è€…æ‹¬å·å¤„ï¼Œå¯ä»¥ä¿®æ”¹ç±»å‹ã€‚åœ¨æ—¶é—´æˆ³å†…éƒ¨ï¼Œä¿®æ”¹æ‰€åœ¨ç‚¹çš„
+å†…å®¹ã€‚æ¯ä¸ªç‚¹å¯ä»¥æ˜¯å¹´æœˆæ—¥ç­‰æ—¶é—´å•ä½ã€‚å¦‚æœæ˜¯æ—¶é—´æ®µï¼Œä¿®æ”¹å¼€å§‹æ—¶é—´å°†æ”¹å˜ç»“æŸæ—¶é—´ã€‚

 On the beginning or enclosing bracket of a timestamp, change its type.
 Within a timestamp, change the item under point.

 Point can be on a year, month, day, hour or minute.
-When the timestamp contains a time range like ¡®15:30-16:30¡¯, modifying the first time also shifts the second, shifting the time block with constant length.
+When the timestamp contains a time range like â€˜15:30-16:30â€™, modifying the first time also shifts the second, shifting the time block with constant length.
 To change the length, modify the second time.

 Note that if point is in a headline and not at a timestamp, these same keys modify the priority of an item (see Priorities).

 The key bindings also conflict with shift-selection and related modes (see Conflicts)

-## ÑéÖ¤Ê±¼ä¶Î {#ÑéÖ¤Ê±¼ä¶Î}
+## éªŒè¯æ—¶é—´æ®µ {#éªŒè¯æ—¶é—´æ®µ}

 C-c C-y (org-evaluate-time-range)

 Evaluate a time range by computing the difference between start and end.

-With a prefix argument, insert result after the time range (in a table: into the following column).
+With a prefix argument, insert result after the time range (in a
+table: into the following column).